jumroon/todaytix-task/task.md

 - `user_id`: individual user id, references a table of users.
 - `lottery_id`: id of the lottery that the contestants are entering.
 For example, Harry Potter may have multiple showings at different venues and/or different times.
 All the showings for Harry Potter have the same lottery id, regardless of the time or venue.
 - `number_tickets`: number of tickets user wants to win.
 The maximum value can be set by the API user.
 In theory, the algorithm can work with any number of tickets.
+There are no partial wins - the user either wins the number of tickets they entered for or they do not win any tickets.
 - `show_ids`: id for a particular showing, for example Harry Potter, at Broadway Theater on Wednesday November 7 has a unique `show_id`. `show_ids` is an array because participants may choose multiple showings to enter for.
 - `winning_show_id`: indicates whether the entry won tickets for a show.
 Contains the `show_id` if the entry is a winner and `NULL` otherwise.